NATO, Its Purpose, History, and Members

 The United States contributes three-fourths of NATO's budget.
 During the 2016 presidential campaign, Donald Trump said other NATO members should spend more on their military.
 Only four countries reach the targeted spending of 2 percent of gross domestic product.
 They are the United States, the United Kingdom, Greece, and Estonia.

-Trump also accused NATO of being obsolete.
+Trump has accused NATO of being obsolete.
 He argued that the organization focuses on defending Europe against Russia instead of combating terrorism.
 Member countries worry that Trump's criticism of NATO and praise of Russia's leader, Vladimir Putin, mean they can no longer rely on the United States as an ally in case of attack.

 NATO's mission is to protect the freedom of its members.
 Its targets include weapons of mass destruction, terrorism, and cyber attacks.